Joel Singer Treating Two Former NFL Players

 Posted on February 21, 2018

-Stem cell therapy has provoked much controversy over the past decade, particularly with the use of embryonic stem cells.
-The ethical outcry created a negative impression about stem cell therapy.
-Bone marrow transplants are regularly used but there are limitations attached to their use.
-This has prompted researchers to look at other sources of stem cells.
+Personal cell therapy has provoked much controversy over the past decade, particularly with the use of embryonic stem cells.
+The ethical outcry created a negative impression about personal cell therapy.
+Bone marrow transplants are regularly used, but there are limitations.
+This has prompted researchers to look at other sources of cells.

-Dr. Joel Singer is one of the surgeons using the mesenchymal stem cells found in a person’s own fat.
-New tools exist that allow stem cells to be separated from fat.
-The fat cells are harvested under local anesthesia and once they are injected into the patient, have the potential to form new cells and repair tissue.
+Singer is one of the surgeons using personal cells found in a person’s own fat.
+New tools exist that allow these cells to be separated from fat.
+The fat cells are harvested under local anesthesia, and once they are injected into the patient have the potential to form new cells and repair tissue.

-One of the advantages of these stem cells is that they are abundant.
+One of the advantages of these personal cells is that they are abundant.
 There is no need to culture cells over a number of days.
-The liposuction type of harvesting is minimally invasive and cells can be deployed into the patient not long after harvesting.
+The liposuction type of harvesting is minimally invasive, and cells can be deployed into the patient not long after harvesting.

-Two unnamed patients currently undergoing regenerative stem cell therapy with Dr. Singer are ex-NFL football players.
-This is interesting in the light of the controversy surrounding the link between degenerative brain disease and football.
-The NFL has long skirted the issue of the damage to player’s health but bad publicity is forcing them to re-examine their protocols and do more to protect their players.
+Two unnamed patients currently undergoing regenerative therapy with Singer are ex-NFL football players.
+This is interesting in light of the controversy surrounding the link between degenerative brain disease and football.
+The NFL has long skirted the issue of the damage to players’ health, but bad publicity is forcing them to re-examine their protocols and do more to protect their players.